-Full fat coconut milk is perfect for non-dairy ice cream as it creates that wonderful thick, creamy mouthfeel that traditional ice cream does.
-Also, I show you how to do this using bananas in a previous post, no fat needed.
-Along the same lines, just as you can make your own ice cream sans dairy, you can of course make your own non-dairy milks which are amazing and super simple.
+Full fat coconut milk is a great alternative for non-dairy ice cream as it creates that wonderful thick, creamy mouthfeel that traditional ice cream does.
+Also, I show you how to do this using banana in a previous post, no fat needed.
+Along the same lines, just as you can make your own ice cream sans dairy, you can, of course, make your own non-dairy milk which is amazing and super simple.

 Just because this ice cream is a healthier version with no processed ingredients, rich in medium chain triglycerides, easier to digest, and very allergy friendly (as many individuals have intolerances to dairy), still keep in mind that this recipe is a treat and you should treat it as that.
 Use some moderation because it’s calorically dense as well.
 Mindfully enjoy friends!
 I will be featuring several spin-offs and variations with simply coconut milk ice cream in future posts.

 The Foundational Five Nourish Meal is any meal that contains all 5 elements within the Foundational Five, non-starchy carbohydrates, starchy carbohydrates, healthy fat, protein, and the Flavor Factor.